 - HEA 725 Advanced Community Health Projects (varies)

 All 3 core courses require fieldwork or hours spent in coaching practice outside of the classroom.
-For take a look at an example sequence and description of courses.
+Take a look below at example sequences and description of courses.

 - Sequence for MPH degree seeking students: MPH Sequence- PBC in Health and Wellness Coaching